electron/electronjs.org-old/_posts/2016-08-25-electron-internals-weak-references.md

 notified when the object is garbage collected.
 It then becomes possible to manage resources with JavaScript.

-Using the `NativeImage` class in Electron as example, every time you call the `nativeImage.create()` API, a `NativeImage` instance is returned and it is storing the image data in C++.
+Using the `NativeImage` class in Electron as an example, every time you call the `nativeImage.create()` API, a `NativeImage` instance is returned and it is storing the image data in C++.
 Once you are done with the instance and the JavaScript engine (V8) has garbage collected the object, code in C++ will be